rwanrooy/PowerHue/README.md

 - It is recommended to adjust the transition time for your lights or LEDs in the configuration for a smooth color transition.
   For **WLED**, for example, you can configure it via:
   - **Configuration** → **LED & Hardware setup** → **Transitions** → **Default transition time**: 4500 ms (set just below the configured `update_interval`).
+- For other types of lights, the transition time can sometimes be set directly in the light entity settings within Home Assistant.
+Alternatively, it may require adjusting a parameter in Zigbee2MQTT.
+This varies depending on the type of light.

 ### Recommended Gateway for your Smart Meter:
 <center>